CamilYed/readable-tests-by-example/README.md

     and: "The Client is a VIP"

-    when: "The client make the payment"
+    when: "The client makes the payment"

     then: "Payment succeeded"

-    and: "The client not paid for delivery"
+    and: "The client did not paid for delivery"

-    and: "Free track music was sent to the client"
+    and: "Free music track was sent to the client"
 }

-def "shouldn't charge for delivery for order value above fixed amount based on promotion price list"() {
+def "shouldn't charge for delivery when order value is above fixed amount based on promotion price list"() {
     given: "There is an unpaid order with amount 40 EUR"

     and: "The client is not a VIP"

     and: "Minimum order value for free delivery is 40 EUR"

-    when: "The client make the payment"
+    when: "The client makes the payment"

     then: "Payment succeeded"

-    and: "The client not paid for delivery"
+    and: "The client did not paid for delivery"

     and: "Free track music was not sent to the client" }